JASWIN-AI/JaswinTechSolutions/readmeguide.md

-# JASWIN Tech Solution Website
+# JASWIN AI Solutions Website

 ## Overview

-This is a full-stack web application for JASWIN Tech Solution, a technology company website built with React frontend and Express backend.
+This is a full-stack web application for JASWIN AI Solutions, a technology company website built with React frontend and Express backend.
 The application uses a modern tech stack with TypeScript, React, Express, Drizzle ORM with PostgreSQL, and shadcn/ui components.

 ## User Preferences